Unified Payments Interface: Market share

-App Wise Market Share

 Market cap

 On 26 March 2021, NPCI defined standard operating procedure for third-party payment providers on 30% market cap.
 The limit will be calculated on the basis of total volume of transactions processed over UPI during the preceding three months on a rolling basis starting from 1 January 2021.
 Compliance deadline is until December 2023.
-NPCI will push first alert through an email or a letter to third-party payment providers and their partner banks when UPI transactions hits 25-27% threshold which payment providers must acknowledge.
+NPCI will push first alert through an email or a letter to third-party payment providers and their partner banks when UPI transactions hits 25–27% threshold which payment providers must acknowledge.
 In return, payment providers will send second alert to NPCI with evidence on the steps taken for compliance.
 In case 30% mark is breached, payment providers and banks must stop new user on-boarding.
 In special cases, payment providers and banks may get an exemption of 6 months for compliance.
 The report of breaching 30% market cap must reach NPCI within first five working days with plan for corrective measures.
 During the same period, payment providers and banks must inform new customers about the issue.
 Non compliance of market cap bring penalties under UPI procedural guidelines.
 NPCI will check operating procedures of UPI every 6 months to meet objectives without creating inconvenience for end users.

 PhonePe made a formal request to NPCI to defer 30% market cap deadline from January 2023 to January 2026.
 NPCI is discussing this issue with RBI and Government.
 Industry stakeholders want to do away with 30% market cap proposed by NPCI, instead want organic growth based on customer demand.
 Implementation is another contentious issue since it results in blocking existing users from performing payment to maintain 30% market cap which is not feasible from business point of view.
 RBI also started looking for solutions to fix the duopoly situation created by Google Pay and PhonePe.
 Both the players will get two additional years till 31 December 2024 to fix their market cap.